-Join us for a wine reception to celebrate the launch of 3D Warhol: Andy Warhol and Sculpture (I. B. Tauris, 2017).
+Join us for a wine reception to celebrate the launch of 3D Warhol: Andy Warhol and Sculpture (I. B. Tauris, 2017) where the publication will be on sale at the reduced price of £10.
 With an introduction by its author, Dr Thomas Morgan Evans (Henry Moore Foundation Post-Doctoral Fellow, 2013-15).

 This event is free of charge and open to all, no booking required.
 It follows a lecture by Yohko Watanabe, 'Jiro Takamatsu and Three Exhibitions in 1970' , which starts at 6pm and is programmed alongside our current exhibition, Jiro Takamatsu: The Temperature of Sculpture.